|

 is rising, the market is getting stronger.
 If the prices are down and V/OI

 is declining, the market is getting weaker.
+In bull markets,

 volume tends to increase during rallies, and tends to decrease on